himselfv/jet-tool/Home.md

 Logging options:

   * `--silent` :: do not print anything at all
-  * `--verbose` :: echo commands which are being executed and otherwise act like a spammer
+  * `--verbose` :: echo commands which are being executed and print additional information

 Error handling: